-- Mr Joël Cheritel, MEDEF Representative and member of the Board of Directors, Chairman of the Remuneration Committee.
-He was appointed by the Board of Directors on 15 October 2020; - Mr André Her, MEDEF Representative, member of the Board of Directors.
-He was appointed by the Board of Directors on 15 October 2020; - Mr Alain Kauffmann, CFTC Representative, member of the Board of Directors.
-He was appointed by the Board of Directors on 15 October 2020; and - Mrs Nathalie Simon, CGT Representative, member of the Board of Directors.
-She was appointed by the Board of Directors on 15 October 2020.
+- Mr Joël Cheritel, MEDEF Incumbent Representative and member of the Board of Directors, Chairman of the Remuneration Committee.
+He was appointed by the Board of Directors on 15 October 2020 and renewed on 13 June 2023; - Mr André Her, MEDEF Incumbent Representative, member of the Board of Directors.
+He was appointed by the Board of Directors on 15 October 2020 and renewed on 13 June 2023; - Mr Alain Kauffmann, CFTC Incumbent Representative, member of the Board of Directors.
+He was appointed by the Board of Directors on 15 October 2020 and renewed on 13 June 2023; and - Mrs Nathalie Simon, CGT Incumbent Representative, member of the Board of Directors.
+She was appointed by the Board of Directors on 15 October 2020 and renewed on 13 June 2023.